Ackee-Blockchain/trident/documentation/docs/features/arbitrary-data.md

 # Arbitrary Data

-Trident allows you to customize Instruction Data to fulfile some structure.
+Trident allows you to customize Instruction Data to provide some structure.
 For example your Initialize Instruction expects two arguments `start_at` and `end_at` you know that in order for the Instruction to make sense, it is required that the `start_at` < `end_at`.
 Moreover, there should be significant difference between these two.
 This can be utilized with the Arbitrary crate.

 ```rust